imgeorgiev/imgeorgiev.github.io/_posts/2025-01-31-why-bc-not-rl.md

   </video>
 </div>

 This is an incredibly hard task for RL to do.
 Why?
 To succeed, you need to push from different positions, which means making or breaking contact.
 However, a typical RL value function will tell us that the highest value is to stay close to the T. In other words, RL gets stuck in the natural local minima of the task.
-Here is TD-MPC2 [8], one of the best possible algorithms for this task doing its best
+I tried applying TD-MPC2 [8], an actor-critic approach with online planning to the task.
+I chose it because I thought it had the highest chance of success, but it still gets 0% success.

 <div class="embed-responsive embed-responsive-16by9">
   <video class="embed-responsive-item" controls>